 Photography studios will close 45 minutes before the start of your ceremony.
 Don’t worry if you don’t have time to have your photograph taken prior to your ceremony getting underway.
 The photographers will be available until one hour after the last ceremony has finished on each day.

 Use of images and video footage

-While you will attend the Tempest photography studios for your official graduation photo, you should also be aware that the ceremonies are photographed and filmed by the University.
+While you will attend the Marston Events photography studios for your official graduation photo, you should also be aware that the ceremonies are photographed and filmed by the University.

 Photography and video footage, including a live stream, will be captured on the day for use on the University website and You Tube and in other media/publications.
 Ceremony films are archived securely and indefinitely for future reference.